 Before you go ahead with the launch, you need to make sure that everything is in place for it to be a success.

-Doing this requires a short step-by-step process of its own.
+Doing this requires a short step-by-step rebranding exercise of its own.

 1. Create a need-to-know sequence

 There is a general order in which your rebrand should be rolled out.
 Internal audiences need to know first, followed by external audiences in order of the importance of your relationships.
 For example, you might show your rebrand to sponsors or key customers before you unveil it to the general public.